ebi-gene-expression-group/atlas-bash-util/README.md

            [ -v <name of the conda environment in which to run the job> ]

 ```
-Here, memory is a mandatary field for SLURM submission.
+Here, memory is a mandatory field for SLURM submission.
 If memory is not specified with `-m` flag, it will use 4000Mb by default.
 If queue/partition is not specified it will use production by default.

-Here, CPU-time is a mandatary field for SLURM submission.
+Here, CPU-time is a mandatory field for SLURM submission.
 It will allocate maximum allowed time for the partition/queue by default.

 Examples: